Nikhita-G-Kansur/NMIT_Eco/README.md

 - *Product buy and sell* support

 ## Current Status
-At present, there are *no products displayed* because sellers need to upload their items.
+At present, there are *no products displayed* because sellers need to sell their items first.
 We invite users to *add and sell their products*, so that they will appear on the website for buyers to view and purchase.

 ## Pages